FAQ

 The choice of candidates will be respected as far as possible, but they cannot be guaranteed, given the total number of applications and the capacity of the host institution.

-Eight universities participate to the QSEP: Université Laval, University of Sherbrooke, UQTR, UQAR, UQO, UQAT and ETS.
+Six universities participate to the QSEP: Université Laval, University of Sherbrooke, UQTR, UQAR, UQO and UQAT.
 If the institution you want to attend is not part of this list, there are probably other exchange programs or bilateral agreements that may allow you to study there; check with your home university for more information about this.

 The complete list of foreign partners of the QSEP can be found at STEP 2 – FINDING THE PERSON IN CHARGE – of the International Student page.